sanskrit/raw_etexts_english/blogs/manasataramgini/2005-10-02_the-quest-for-faint-objects.md

 +++
-title = "The quest for faintxa0objects"
+title = "The quest for faint objects"

 +++
 In the great expedition of last night the following unusually faint